How long is Michael Penix Jr. out? Knee injury timeline, return date, latest updates on Falcons QB

 Cousins will be the next man up for the Falcons.
 He was signed in the offseason before Atlanta drafted Penix to a massive four-year, $180 million deal with $100 million guaranteed.
 Cousins, who has been benched in favor of Penix as of Week 17 in the 2024 season, is playing in only the second year of the deal.

-When he replaced Penix in the Week 11 defeat against the Panthers, the experienced quarterback completed 6 of 14 passes for 48 yards.
-Cousins had previously started earlier in the season versus the Miami Dolphins due to a different knee injury sidelining Penix, where he completed 21 of 31 passes for 173 yards, without any touchdowns or interceptions.
+After taking over for Penix in the Week 11 loss to the Panthers, the veteran quarterback finished 6-14 for 48 yards.
+Cousins started earlier in the season against the Miami Dolphins when Penix was sidelined with a different knee injury, and he finished 21-31 for 173 yards with no touchdowns and no interceptions.

 Easton Stick